BRITISH VIRGIN ISLANDS

 BVI - the Reference Offshore Centre

 BVI is arguably the most renowned offshore tax shelter in the world.
-Since 1984, the BVI International Business Company (IBC) has reached the pinnacle of popularity among global offshore company formations, with more than 600 thousand total incorporations to date and 6000 new companies registered every month.
+Since 1984, the BVI International Business Company (IBC) has reached the pinnacle of popularity among global offshore company formations, with around 2 million total incorporations to date and 3000 new companies registered every month.
 The huge popularity of the British Virgin Islands IBC is reflected in the fact that in many regions of South-East Asia an International Business Company is often called "a BVI".

 The British Virgin Islands consists of some 50 rocky and hilly islands in the Caribbean, situated some 1100 miles southeast of Miami and 40 miles east ast of Puerto Rico.
 BVI has a total land area of some 60 square miles.
 The biggest island of the BVI is Tortola, where the country capital Road Town is situated.
 The population of the British Virgin Islands is approximately 22 thousand, but the number of people on the islands at any given time is considerably bigger, due to some 2.5 million visitors that come to the British and US Virgin islands every year.